An Empirical Study of Foundation Models for Variability-Induced Compilation Errors in Configurable C Code: Motivating Example

 \subsection{Foundation Models}

-Recently, foundation models have emerged as a promising alternative for a wide range of software engineering tasks~\cite{se-llms-2023,teste-llms-2024}.
-These models are trained on large corpora of code and text and exhibit strong capabilities in understanding code structure, reasoning about program behavior, and generating explanations and fixes.
-Unlike traditional analysis tools, they do not rely on explicitly defined rules for each configuration scenario.
+Recently, foundation models have emerged as a promising complementary approach for a wide range of software engineering tasks ~\cite{se-llms-2023,teste-llms-2024}.
+These models are trained on large corpora of code and text and exhibit strong capabilities in understanding code structure, relating declarations and uses, and generating human-readable explanations and candidate fixes.
+Unlike traditional analysis tools, they do not rely on explicitly defined rules for every configuration scenario.

-This property makes foundation models particularly attractive for configurable systems, where the number of possible configurations is large and difficult to manage.
-Despite their rapid adoption, however, their applicability to compilation-related problems remains largely unexplored.
-A recent survey on LLM-enabled compilation explicitly identifies the lack of empirical studies evaluating whether such models can detect and repair compilation errors caused by configuration variability~\cite{compiler-llm-hpc2026}.
+Foundation models may therefore be useful for inspecting conditional code and identifying configuration-dependent inconsistencies with limited project-specific setup.
+However, unlike symbolic variability-aware tools, they do not provide sound or exhaustive configuration-space guarantees.
+Their role in variability-induced compilation-error analysis consequently remains an empirical question.
+A recent survey on LLM-enabled compilation highlights the lack of studies evaluating whether such models can detect and repair compilation errors caused by configuration variability~\cite{compiler-llm-hpc2026}.

+This example captures the central problem examined in this article: whether foundation models can recognize compilation failures caused by inconsistent feature-dependent code.
+Study~I evaluates this capability under controlled and exhaustively compiled snippets, whereas Study~II examines localized detection in substantially larger files from real configurable projects.